deeplearning4j/deeplearning4j/canova.md

 Deeplearning4j also works with a command-line interface.
 A net can be trained with the following script, drawing on the vectorized input you just created with Canova:

       ./bin/deeplearning4j train -input input/file/path/tmp/iris_svmlight.txt -output output/file/path/output.txt -runtime hadoop -model modelConfig.java

+The configuration of the net itself may need to be adjusted within the file that contains its instantiation and parameters.
+Examples of these configurations can be seen on the pages describing [restricted Boltzmann machines](http://deeplearning4j.org/restrictedboltzmannmachine.html) as well as the [Mnist tutorial](http://deeplearning4j.org/mnist-tutorial.html).

 ## Execution